Skip to main content

 Pending Configuration

-When it has been configured successfully, we will send you an email to let you know.
-This is also a test email which is a great time to review it.
+When setup is complete, you’ll receive a test email confirming success.
+This is also a test email, which is a great time to review it.

-Heading back to your email domain settings, you will see a message that your custom email is ready to activate.
+Heading back to your settings, you will see a button that says "Activate Your Domain".

 Domain Warm-Up Period

-• Ensuring that your notifications are set to As Activity Happens during this warm-up period.
+• Set notifications to As Activity Happens during this period to increase engagement.

 Changing or Disabling Your Custom Email Domain